microsoft/fhir-server-samples/src/FhirImporter/README.md

+# Importing data into Azure FHIR

-# Azure FHIR Importer Function
+## FHIR Importer Function

 The Azure function app will monitor a `fhirimport` container in the attached storage account and ingest patient bundles into the FHIR service.